nickjbrowning/cscs-docs/docs/build-install/containers.md

 ## Preliminary step: configuring Podman's storage

-The first step in order to use Podman on Alps is to create a valid Container Storage configuration file at `$HOME/.config/containers/storage.conf`, according to the following minimal template:
+The first step in order to use Podman on Alps is to create a valid Container Storage configuration file at `$HOME/.config/containers/storage.conf` (or `$XDG_CONFIG_HOME/containers/storage.conf`, if you have `$XDG_CONFIG_HOME` set), according to the following minimal template:

 ```toml
 [storage]